 Country Club Road shares a similar development pattern with Tucson Boulevard.
-The road is narrow four lane blacktop with concrete curbs and cuts for access to parking lots.
-The west side of the road, included in the district, has two large post-WWII buildings that share architectural characteristics with the other contributing historic buildings in the district.
+The road is a narrow four lane blacktop with concrete curbs and cuts for access to parking lots.
+The west side of the road, included in the district, has two large post-World War II buildings that share architectural characteristics with the other contributing historic buildings in the district.
 The buildings are close to the street, which enhances the sense of narrowness.